 How much advance notice do I need to give my employer to take time off from work?
 And what proof do I need to provide?

-You also have to provide documentation from a victim services organization, an attorney, a member of the clergy, or a medical or other professional from who you sought help from in addressing domestic, sexual, or gender violence; or a police or court record; or other evidence.1
+- documentation from a victim services organization, an attorney, a member of the clergy, or a medical or other professional from who you sought help from in addressing domestic, sexual, or gender violence, or a “crime of violence;”

-Note: Whenever you ask for time off to deal with issues related to domestic, sexual, or gender violence, it might be a good idea to ask your employer in writing, and to keep a copy of the letter.
+Note: Whenever you ask for time off to deal with these issues, it might be a good idea to ask your employer in writing, and to keep a copy of the letter.
 This way, if the employer denies you the time off, you have some proof that you asked for it in case you decide to bring legal action against the employer for violating the law.

-1 820 ILCS § 180/20(c)
+1 820 ILCS § 180/20(b)

 2 820 ILCS § 180/20(c)